jamulussoftware/jamulus/docs/JSON-RPC.md

 ### jamulusclient/recorderState

-Emitted when the client is connected to a server who's recorder state changes.
+Emitted when a server's recorder state changes.

 Parameters: